Chemo Drug Taxotere Linked to Alopecia

-Taxotere Can Cause Permanent Hair Loss
+Taxotere Could Cause Permanent Hair Lose

 Unfortunately, one long-term side effect of Taxotere was not clearly communicated to doctors or patients, many of whom have experienced permanent hair loss, called alopecia, after taking the drug.
 Studies have shown that in ten to fifteen percent of patients taking Taxotere, hair never grows back.
 The manufacturer of the drug, Sanofi-Aventis, is accused of not properly warning of this side effect.

-Lawsuits Filed Against Sanofi-Aventis
+Class Action Lawsuits Filed Against Sanofi-Aventis

 The Food and Drug Administration required Sanofi-Aventis to update the warning label for Taxotere in December 2015 to warn of the risk of alopecia.
 A number of lawsuits have recently been filed, each claiming that Sanofi-Aventis failed to warn of permanent alopecia, and if patients had known of the risk, they may have been prescribed an alternative drug that does not result in permanent hair loss.
 These lawsuits have now been consolidated before one federal court in Louisiana.